People of the Philippines v. Santos, Ressa and Rappler: Background

 Aside from People v.
 Santos, et al., Rappler also faced a number of lawsuits filed by various government agencies, including on the irregularities on its ownership as well as allegations of tax evasion.
 Ressa on multiple occasions had connected President Rodrigo Duterte to the legal cases filed the executive branch against Rappler.

 Trial

 Ressa and Santos Jr. were arraigned on May 13, 2019.
 Their trial began on July 23, 2019.
-They were represented by lawyers Theodore Te and J.J.
-Disini.
+They were represented by lawyers Ted Te and J.J.
+Disini of the FLAG.

 In the lead-up to the trial, the defendants' lawyers tried several times to achieve dismissal via motions to quash in February 2019, motions to dismiss in April 2019, and demurrers in November 2019.
 All such motions were denied by the Court.

 The verdict was originally scheduled for April 3, 2020, but it was delayed due to the COVID-19 pandemic.
 On the advice of counsel, neither Ressa nor Santos Jr. testified in their own defense.